atk4/core/docs/config.rst

 ============

 This trait can be added to any object to load a configuration.
-Configuration files can be of 4 types : php, php-inline, json, yaml.
+Configuration files can be of 4 types: php, php-inline, json, yaml.

 Loading can be done in this way: